xoidlabs/xoid/docs/api-react/use-setup.md

 const $num = useSetup(() => create(5))
 ```

 > `useSetup` is actually more suitable than `React.useMemo` to create values **exactly once**.
 According to [React docs](https://reactjs.org/docs/hooks-faq.html#how-to-create-expensive-objects-lazily), "You may rely on useMemo as a performance optimization, not as a semantic guarantee.
-In the future, React may choose to “forget” some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen components.". `useSetup` hook is based on `useRef`, thus it's guaranteed that the callback will execute exactly **once**.
+In the future, React may choose to “forget” some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen components.". `useSetup` hook is based on `useRef`, thus it's guaranteed to run the callback exactly **once**.

 When a second argument is provided, it'll be available in the callback argument **as a reactive atom**.